-The University of Pittsburgh Commonwealth Relations function is the state lobbying arm of Community and Governmental Relations.
+The University of Pittsburgh Commonwealth Relations serves as the University's liaison with state government..

 The Community Relations office manages the complex interactions of the University with neighborhood organizations, community development corporations, residents of adjacent neighborhoods, institutional partners, local businesses, public agencies and governmental entities including the Pittsburgh Public Schools.